isomerpages/moe-sst/pages/SST Careers.md

 Envisioned to be a global leader in transforming learning, the School of Science and Technology, Singapore (SST) seeks to nurture passionate innovators who improve society through real-world applications of science and technology.
 If what we do excites you, talk to us about building a rewarding career at SST!

 **1) Senior/Student Affairs and Services Executive**
 Reporting to the Manager, **the roles and responsibilities are:**

-`1) Provide administrative support for Student Affairs matters such as`
+1) Provide administrative support for Student Affairs matters such as
 * Overseas Learning Enrichment trips
 *   Admissions
 *   External services, such as health screening and vaccinations, dental services, NRIC registration